KacperLewicki/Invoices_Finance/README.md

 # Technologies
 Frontend: React.js Backend: Node.js with Express.js

-# Planned
-Invoice Creation: A feature that allows the creation of new invoices.
-User Dashboard: Capability for users to manage their accounts and settings.

 # Site Structure
 Home Page: General information about the app and its features.
 Invoice Subpage: For displaying and managing retrieved invoices.
 Invoice Creation: Interface for creating new invoices (under development).
 User Dashboard: (Planned) User account management.